julia-schade/Cultural-Heritage-in-Bologna/Project-Prep.md

 } LIMIT 100
 ```

-It looks for cultural entity collections and finds their members.
+The code looks for cultural entity collections and finds their members.
 The result includes the collection and each item that is a member of that collection.

 To show that the code works, here is our result, this was also done with LIMIT.